Links text:

 - Occurrent arts, as the works themselves are places of sharing of new knowledges, sites of research and generators of new event.

-I am considering how I will further develop this research; to work with spaces for their particular ‘atmospheres’ and considering ‘our’ relationship to ‘environments’ [1] in/through future installation works, extend my use of text and (my) voice in my praxis and construction of art works, Continue to work and explore my affect heuristic embodied approach and look in greater depth at crip/neurodivergent methodologies, what that can bring to research, particular my own and the art praxis field.
+I am considering how I will further develop this research, including in/through future installations to work with spaces for their particular ‘atmospheres’ and considering ‘our’ relationship to ‘environments’; and extending my use of text and (my) voice in my praxis and construction of art works.
+I also plan to continue to work on, explore and develop my affect heuristic embodied approach, and look in greater depth crip/neurodivergent methodologies, investigating what these can bring to my research, and to (art) praxis.

 Outcomes:

-I recognised early in the process that my understanding of the affective dimensions of our everyday sonic environments relied on and was ‘known’ to me through my experiencing of it, linking this situated knowledge to my increasing understanding of affect theory, allowed a drawing into more specific areas.
-Exploring the intersection of microperceptions/microshocks (from Leibnitz, Massumi et al) and our experience of ‘sounds’ around us and how we make meaning with/through them, led to a comprehending of theses ‘shocks’ as events of affect that may be triggered by ‘stuff’ of a place/space.
-I developed a notion of ‘microelements’ as something I could ‘look’ for the sonic environments and formed a novel embodied framework for ‘gathering’ the ‘stuff’ of spaces/places.
+I recognised early in the process that my understanding of the affective dimensions of our everyday sonic environments relied on and was ‘known’ to me through my experiencing of it; linking this situated knowledge to my increasing understanding of affect theory allowed a drawing in to more specific areas.
+Exploring the intersection of ‘microperceptions/microshocks’ (from Leibnitz, Massumi et al), and our experience of ‘sounds’ around us and how we make meaning with/through them, led to a comprehending of these shocks as events of affect that may be triggered by the stuff of a place/space.
+I developed a notion of microelements as something I could ‘look’ for in the sonic environments and formed a novel embodied framework for gathering the stuff of spaces/places.

-This developed into an understanding that that our experience of ‘stuff’ of ‘space/places’ is multidimensional and involves atmospheres of many shifting and changing elements and moments of ‘microshock’ which occur in relation to these as triggers of affect.
-That I could construct/compose my gathered microelements, and atmospheres into pools of active shifting ‘stuff’ which were new moments of affective event within a space[1], which began to happen in The Cairngorms Shee Water test piece and developed through the later art works made and brought about a recognition of the importances of ‘qualities’ in the materials.
-If these, atmospheres and microelements hold qualities of haecceity and quiddity (thisness/whatness), then these can ‘make’ and reactivate, memory (learned understanding, skills etc.)
+This developed into an understanding that our experience of stuff of space/place is multidimensional and involves atmospheres of many shifting and changing elements and moments of ‘microshock’ which occur in relation to these as triggers of affect.
+I realised that I could construct/compose my gathered microelements and atmospheres into pools of active shifting stuff which were new moments of affective event within a space, which began to happen in The Cairngorms Shee Water test piece and developed through the later art works made, bringing about a recognition of the importance of qualities in the materials.
+If these atmospheres and microelements hold qualities of haecceity and quiddity (thisness/whatness), then these can make and reactivate, memory (learned understanding, skills etc.)

-All aspects of the research were undertaken through the same approaches, the porosity of the theories, bodies, materials and processes involved has allowed and necessitated this.
-I developed new knowing through doing/thinking, these ‘tested’, reflected on and developed further through iterative cycles of making art works, sharing, discussion, reading and making associations between elements of the research.
-This brough into focus the requirement for a heterogeneity of embodied methods, all utilising and developing the situated knowledge of this bodymind.
+All aspects of the research were undertaken through the same approaches; the porosity of the theories, bodies, materials and processes involved has allowed and necessitated this.
+I developed new knowing through doing/thinking, which was tested, reflected on and developed further through iterative cycles of making art works, sharing, discussion, reading and making associations between elements of the research.
+This brought into focus the requirement for a heterogeneity of embodied methods, all utilising and developing the situated knowledge of this ‘bodymind’.

-Through my individual ‘lens’, I have developed a praxis methodology utilising my ‘affect heuristic’ and ‘scaffolds’ for facilitating the ‘work’.
-Adopting a positive speculative space of ‘not knowing‘ and a neuropositive relationship to ‘myself’, enabled an openness to ‘sensing’ and ‘following my affective nose’ in the process of gathering and the constructing of artworks other ways of sharing such as this ‘thesis’.
-This additionally supported the development of ‘porosity’ and extimacy in my embodied process, all required as only though bodily experiencing, can the elements for potentially embodied experience be gathered, worked with, brought together and put into ‘play’.
+Through my individual lens, I have developed a praxis methodology utilising my ‘affect heuristic’ and scaffolds for facilitating the ‘work’.
+Adopting a positive speculative space of ‘not knowing‘, and a neuropositive relationship to ‘myself’, enabled an openness to ‘sensing’ and ‘following my affective nose’ in the process of gathering and the constructing of artworks along with other ways of sharing such as this ‘thesis’.
+This additionally supported the development of ‘porosity’ and extimacy in my embodied process, all required as only though bodily experiencing can the elements for potentially embodied experience be gathered, worked with, brought together and put into play.

-What I have made is for the ‘experiencing’, where some part of what is bodily experienced is ‘common’ to ‘me’ and the ‘audience’, others are ‘individual’.
-I both ask the viewer, to ‘sit in my seat’, know something of how/what I experienced[2], while also to recognise, be active in and open to, the triggering of (small nondramatic) ‘events’ within an affective atmosphere, through the reactivation of prior experience.
+What I have made is for the ‘experiencing’, where some parts of what is bodily experienced are ‘common’ to ‘me’ and the ‘audience’, and others are ‘individual’.
+I both ask the viewer to ‘sit in my seat’, and know something of how/what I experienced, while also to recognise, be active in, and open to, the triggering of (small nondramatic) ‘events’ within an affective atmosphere - through the reactivation of prior experience.

-I adopted a speculative and open approach after experimenting early in the research showed this was required for the ‘finding’ of the affecting elements and atmospheres within our quotidian sonic-environments, the ’gathering’ of and working with ‘stuff’ of them.
+I adopted a speculative and open approach after experimentation early in the research showed that this was required for the ‘finding’ of the affecting elements and atmospheres within our quotidian sonic-environments, and the gathering of and working with stuff of them.
 Additionally, this approach was necessary so that I could work with them without abstracting or using them to represent anything other than ‘themselves’ and so explore ‘their’ potential affective dimensions.